gaoruixian/ml4j-nn/README.md

 // Create NeuralNetwork

-NeuralNetworkLayer firstLayer = new NeuralNetworkLayer(784, 10, new SigmoidActivationFunction());
+FeedForwardLayer firstLayer = new FeedForwardLayer(784, 10, new SigmoidActivationFunction());
-NeuralNetworkLayer secondLayer = new NeuralNetworkLayer(10, 10, new SoftmaxActivationFunction());
+FeedForwardLayer secondLayer = new FeedForwardLayer(10, 10, new SoftmaxActivationFunction());
-NeuralNetwork neuralNetwork = new NeuralNetwork(firstLayer, secondLayer);
+FeedForwardNeuralNetwork neuralNetwork = new FeedForwardNeuralNetwork(firstLayer, secondLayer);

 // Train NeuralNetwork